 Sources other than licensed databases are freely available via Google or other search engines.
 These may, or may not, be the kind of information that can be used for a research paper.
 You should carefully evaluate these sources using the guide offered in the box on the right.

 CRAAP is a set of easy-to-use (and remember!) criteria for evaluating your sources, including websites.
-Take a look at the worksheet and videos below to learn how to apply these criteria.
+Take a look at the worksheet and video below to learn how to apply these criteria.